Alternate format: Implementation Guidance: Email Domain Protection [ITSP.40.065 v1.1] (PDF, 773.34 KB)

 You can use the guidance in this document to implement technical security measures to protect your organization’s domains from email spoofing.
 By implementing SPF, DKIM, and DMARC, you can reduce a threat actor’s chance of carrying out successful malicious email campaigns leveraging the reputation of your organization.

-Annex A of this document provides guidance on how to implement these three security protocols.
-Annex B includes a protocol reference.
+Annex A of this document provides guidance on how to implement these three security protocols, Annex B includes a protocol reference, and Annex C provides guidance on how to analyze email information.

 For more information on implementing protection measures for email domains, email or phone our Contact Centre: